 - (i) Definition of an Online Course.
 For purposes of this Policy, a course is considered online when at least 80% of the class meetings that would be held for a standard classroom course are replaced by online activities.
+The parties recognize that employee effort spent in the development of online course materials and in providing online instruction may be greater than that associated with similar face-to-face courses and should be taken into consideration, as appropriate, in determining compensation and assignment. - (ii) No employee shall be required to teach a course as an online course, nor shall an employee be excluded from teaching a course that he or she is otherwise qualified to teach because he or she does not agree to teach the course as an online course unless the course is only offered online.

+a.
+Online Course Rights and Releases Without Extra Compensation or Course Release.

+\Employees who develop or substantially revise instructional materials for an online course without extra compensation, course release or without the use of FIU online instructional design services provided by the University maintain full ownership of those online courses.
+Employees who develop or substantially revise instructional materials for an online course without extra compensation or course release, but with the use of FIU online instructional design services provided by the University maintain full ownership of those online courses, but grants FIU a limited three-year non-exclusive license to allow others to use such course materials to teach an online section of the same course.

+b.
+Online Course Rights and Releases With Extra Compensation or Course Release Employees who develop or substantially revise instructional materials for an online course with extra compensation, either a three-credit-hour course release or compensation of \$500 per credit hour at the discretion of the Supervisor, maintain ownership of the instructional content of the online course, but FIU maintains ownership of the technical design of the online course and has a limited non-exclusive license to allow others the use of some or all of such course materials to teach an online section of the same course for a period of three (3) years.

+c.
+Use of Online Instructional Materials

-The parties recognize that employee effort spent in the development of online course materials and in providing online instruction may be greater than that associated with similar face-to-face courses and should be taken into consideration, as appropriate, in determining compensation and assignment. - (ii) No employee shall be required to teach a course as an online course, nor shall an employee be excluded from teaching a course that he or she is otherwise qualified to teach because he or she does not agree to teach the course as an online course unless the course is only offered online. - (iii)(a) Compensation/Assignment for Online Course Development.
-Employees who develop or substantially revise instructional materials for an online course without extra compensation, course release, or without the use of FIU Online instructional design services provided by the University maintain full ownership of those online courses.
-Employees who develop or substantially revise instructional materials for an online course without extra compensation or course release, but with the use of FIU Online instructional design services provided by the University maintain full ownership of those online courses, but FIU has a limited non-exclusive license to allow another individual to use some or all of such course materials to teach an online section of the same course for a period of three (3) years.
-When another individual uses substantially all of such materials in the course, the faculty member who created the course materials will be paid \$500 for each time a section of the course is offered, up to \$5,000 maximum per course in that three (3) year period.
-Employees who develop or substantially revise instructional materials for an online course with extra compensation (either a three-credit-hour course release or \$500 per credit hour, at the discretion of the supervisor) maintain ownership of the instructional content of the online course but FIU maintains ownership of the technical design of the online course and has a limited non-exclusive license to allow another individual to use some or all of such course materials to teach an online section of the same course for a period of three (3) years.
-Except as expressly agreed in this paragraph 10 (B) (iii)(a) or in paragraph 10 (C), below, no employee teaching an online course shall be required as a condition of teaching that course to allow copying, distribution, public performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials.
-The University shall use reasonable efforts to prevent the unauthorized copying, distribution, performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials through such means as password protection of access to online courses and technologies that prevent downloading or retransmission of instructional materials without the employee's express consent.
+Except for the use permitted in paragraph 10 of the BOT-UFF Policy on the Assignment of Responsibilities, no employee teaching an online course shall be required as a condition of teaching that course to allow the copying, distribution, public performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials.
+FIU shall use reasonable efforts to prevent the unauthorized copying, distribution, performance or display of the employee's instructional materials or the creation of derivative works based on the employee's instructional materials through such means as password protection of access to online courses and technologies that prevent downloading or the retransmission of instructional materials without authorization under this Article or the employee's express consent.

+d.
+Compensation for Online Course Development

+Employees who develop or substantially revise instructional materials for an online course without extra compensation, course release, or without the use of FIU online instructional design services provided by the University and has another individual use substantially all of such materials in a course, will be paid \$500 for each time a section of the course is offered up to a maximum of \$5,000 per course during the three year limited non-exclusive license period.